officiallysingh/spring-boot-problem-handler/README.md

 Any existing advice can be referred to weave the custom advice into the framework.

-A default set of `ControllerAdvice`s are always configured irrespective of the fact that whether the application is **Servlet** (Web) or **Reactive** (Webflux), but few advices are conditional such as for Handling Security, OpenAPI and Dao related exceptions, which are elaborated in their respective sections.
+A default set of `ControllerAdvice`s are always configured irrespective of the fact that whether the application is **String Web** (Servlet) and **String Webflux** (Reactive), but few advices are conditional such as for Handling Security, OpenAPI and Dao related exceptions, which are elaborated in their respective sections.

 ## Features

-* A lot of inbuilt `ControllerAdvice`s out of box to handling most common exceptions.
+* A lot of inbuilt `ControllerAdvice`s out of box available to handle most common exceptions.
-* Extendable to add more advices in consumer applications and weaved into aligned framework for exception handling
+* Extendable to add more advices or override existing advices in consumer applications, weaving them into aligned framework for exception handling.
+* Customizable Error response structure.
-* Provides mechanism to specify error response for any kind of exception without defining any `ControllerAdvice`
+* Provides mechanism to specify error response for any kind of exception without defining any `ControllerAdvice`.
-* Works with both Spring Web and Spring Webflux
+* Works with both **String Web** (Servlet) and **String Webflux** (Reactive) applications.
-* Customizable to override the default messages
+* Customizable to override the default attributes in error response by overriding the same in `properties` file.
-* The autoconfigured advices can be disabled or overridden or extended as per needs
+* The autoconfigured advices can be disabled or overridden or extended as per needs.

-## Spring web
+## Controller Advices

-#### General advices all Spring Rest services need to handle
+#### General advices recommended for Spring Rest services need to handle

-These advices are autoconfigured as either bean of class [**`ExceptionHandler`**](src/main/java/com/ksoot/problem/spring/boot/autoconfigure/web/ExceptionHandler.java) or [**`ProblemHandlingWebflux`**](src/main/java/com/ksoot/problem/spring/advice/webflux/advice/ProblemHandlingWebflux.java) depending on whether application is of type **Servlet** or **Reactive** respetively
+These advices are autoconfigured as either bean of type [**`ProblemHandlingWeb`**](src/main/java/com/ksoot/problem/spring/advice/web/ProblemHandlingWeb.java) or [**`ProblemHandlingWebflux`**](src/main/java/com/ksoot/problem/spring/advice/webflux/advice/ProblemHandlingWebflux.java) depending on whether application is of type **Servlet** or **Reactive** respectively

 | General Advice Traits                                                                                                                                         | Produces                                                    | Error Key                                                           |
 |---------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------|---------------------------------------------------------------------|